-These kinds of occurrences are perfectly natural and will have no detriment to your product.
+These kinds of occurrences are perfectly natural and will be of no detriment to your product.
 If you have any concerns then feel free to add your own aftercare treatment to the timber.

 What kind of wood is it, and why choose that one?

 We use Scandinavian Redwood which is a naturally durable timber and is perfect for use outdoors and at the price point that we are selling our products for, it is the most expensive timber we can use.
 If not pressure treated the timber is prone to rot which can set in in as little as 6 months, this is why we have the wood pressure treated as if stops rot setting in for up to 20 years.
 Scandinavian Redwood is a soft wood, but is has a tight grain and is slow grown in the forests of Sweden, Denmark, Norway and Finland, where conditions are harsh and the trees are strong and tall, meaning the timber coming from them is also very durable and strong.

 If you want your product to stay looking its best and you choose not to go for the natural weathered look then it is advised that you add a further treatment to your product.
 Most aftercare treatments can be used on this kind of wood and we advise if unsure then asking at your local hardware store what is best to use, as it depends on the finish you are trying to achieve.

 Sheds and Buildings Aftercare